ivanpokupec/lifelines/docs/index.rst

 Installation
 ------------------------------

-Dependencies are from the typical Python data-stack: Numpy, Pandas, Scipy, and optionally Matplotlib.
+The dependencies are from the typical Python data-stack: Numpy, Pandas, Scipy, and optionally Matplotlib.
 Install using:

     pip install lifelines